awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 Queries with mixedCase column names, such as `profileURI`, or upper case column names do not work\.

-Similarly, partition names (and the underlying S3 keys) must also be lower case.
+Similarly, partition names and their underlying Amazon S3 keys must also be lower case.

 ## Athena table, database, and column names allow only underscore special characters<a name="ate-table-database-and-column-names-allow-only-underscore-special-characters"></a>